omahs/imx-docs/docs/main/learn/tokenomics/overview.md

 ## What is tokenomics

 Tokenomics combines 'token' and 'economics', and refers to any economic ecosystem supported by tokens (fungible and/or non-fungible).
-While commonly used to refer to fungible tokens, it encompasses **all possible interactions** with **all tokens** within an ecosystem
+While commonly used to refer to fungible tokens, it encompasses **all possible interactions** with **all tokens** within an ecosystem.

 ## Why is it important